These mini succulent pots are easy to make and make a nifty handmade gift for any green thumb gardener on your list.

 Cut eight pieces of 8-inch long twine.

 Fold the twine lengths in half and loop around your key ring as shown in the photograph.

 Add a piece of painters tape across your lengths of twine 1 inch from the bottom of your knot on your keychain loop.
 Separate the strands into four pairs as shown below.

 Add a knot to each set of strands.
-You want to try to make these knots as even as possible across the four sets so that the hanger isn’t lopsided.
+You want to try to make these knots as evenly as possible across the four sets so the hanger isn’t lopsided.
 You can gently coax the knots down to the tape.

 This part of the process is a bit finicky, don’t tighten your knot too much in case you need to undo it and try again.
 You want to get the knots lined up as carefully as possible to the line you made with the tape.

 Divide the twine sets again, this time separating the 1st and 8th strand away from the middle six strands.
 Place a piece of painters tape 1.25 inches from the 1st set of 4 knots above.

 Knot your three sets of strands as you did with the first set of knots.
 The 1st and 8th strands will be knotted together at the same 1.25-inch length.
 For diagram purposes, it was just easier to move them out of the way.